Show-Me Careers

 frequently asked questions

-50-60 middle and high school educators, counselors and administrators representing area school districts that are participating in the program.
+The audience is 50-60 middle and high school educators, counselors and administrators representing area school districts who are participating in the program.

 Every location is unique and offers a slightly different perspective, which adds great value and diversity to the week.
-On-site activities range from presentations, panel discussions and tours to mini job shadowing, hands-on activities or other forms of engagement during the industry visits.
+On-site activities range from presentations, panel discussions and tours to mini job shadowing, hands-on activities or other forms of engagement.
 The amount of time visitors will be on-site will dictate what is possible.
 For example, during a two-hour visit, it may be difficult to run a hands-on activity or a more personalized job shadowing, whereas for four hours, this would be expected of the employer host.

 The cohort travels as one group by charter bus to each location during the week.
 Once on site, the group can be split up into smaller groups as needed.
 Please feel free to take this into account for planning of tours, presentations, shadowing, panel discussions or any hands-on activities that you develop.

-To provide a solid experience for all involved, and to show a solid dedication to the development of these education professionals, we expect that a member or members of the company’s C-suite will speak or engage with the group during the time on site.
-Many times, the president/CEO or lead plant/facility manager will speak to the group about the overview of the industry/company and the ethos of building talent within the organization.
+To provide a solid experience for all involved and to show a solid dedication to the development of these education professionals, we expect that a member or members of the company’s C-suite will speak or engage with the group during their visit.
+Many times, the president/CEO or lead plant/facility manager will give the group an overview of the industry/company and speak to them about the ethos of building talent within the organization.

-Any materials on the company, career pathways available or HR incentives are encouraged.
-If you have academic-focused materials developed and available, they too may be distributed.
+Any materials on the company, career pathways or HR incentives are encouraged.
+If you have academic-focused materials developed and available, they can also be distributed.
 Any hand-outs or giveaway items are welcomed and can be distributed ahead of time in the pre-flight bag or while at your place of business.

 We hope that your company will be open to follow-up engagement in the school year and beyond with these educators for a variety of activities.
-These could range from classroom presentations and co-teaching a lesson, student internships and job shadowing to client projects either for students or teachers, and beyond.
+These could range from classroom presentations to co-teaching a lesson, student internships, job shadowing or client projects.

-Participants will have expert, facilitated career pathway curriculum that they can use in the classroom or counseling office in the academic year and beyond.
+Participants will have expert, facilitated career pathway action plans and frameworks that they can use in the classroom or counseling office in the academic year and beyond.
+In addition, participants build a network of education, business and workforce professionals to assist with future building or district career pathway work.

 The Show-Me Careers program breaks down community barriers and strengthens local talent pipelines, bridging the gap between business and education.